ur-tcs/programming-2-ex-12/README.md

 Come up with an `abstract class` `CodeTree[T]` that represents Huffman trees in Scala.
 Remember:

-* Huffman trees are binary.
+* Huffman trees are binary, meaning each node has at most two children.
 * Each node, both leaf nodes and inner nodes, has a weight.
 * Each leaf is associated with a symbol, while branching nodes are associated with sets or lists of symbols.
 * We use a type parameter `[T]` so our definition is not limited to one type.